Manning tells court he's 'sorry' for U.S. secrets breach to WikiLeaks

 That pressure reached a peak when Manning punched another soldier, Worsley said.
 He said he had met infrequently with Manning and had no input from his superiors until the punching incident.

-Navy Reserve Captain David Moulton, a forensic psychiatrist, said he had diagnosed Manning as having gender dysphoria, or wanting to be the opposite sex, as well as narcissism and obsessive-compulsive behavior.
-Those problems were compounded by the unraveling of a romantic relationship, the stress of serving in a Baghdad combat base and post-adolescent idealism, he said.
+Navy Reserve Captain David Moulton, a forensic psychiatrist, said he had diagnosed Manning as having gender dysphoria, or wanting to be the opposite sex, as well as narcissism and obsessive-compulsive behaviour.
+Those problems were compounded by the unravelling of a romantic relationship, the stress of serving in a Baghdad combat base and post-adolescent idealism, he said.

 "Manning was under the impression that the information he was giving was going to change the way the world saw the wars in Iraq and Afghanistan, and future wars, actually," said Moulton, who interviewed Manning for about 21 hours and spent more than 100 hours on the case.